ByronKrauskopf/ML_Movie_Recommendations_Systems/README.md

 3. In the Navigation pane, choose **Databases**.
 5. Choose **Create Databases.** and select the **Easy create** option.
 6. On the **Create database** page, shown following, make sure that the **Standard create** option is chosen, and then choose **PostgreSQL**.
-7. Under **Version**, click on the dropdown menue and select PostgreSQL 12.8-R1.
+7. Under **Version**, click on the dropdown menu and select PostgreSQL 12.8-R1.
 This allows us to select the free tier for DB template.
 9. For **Templates**, select **Free tier**.
 10. Enter a name for the **DB instance identifier**.
 11. For **Master username**, enter a name for the master user or leave it to the default name,
 12. For **Master password**, enter a password or use an auto generated password by clicking the checkbox, **Auto generate a password**
 13. Under the **Connectivity** section, click the **Additional connectivity configuration** drop down to display more options.
 Under **Publicly accessible** options, select **Yes**.
-14. Scroll to the bottom and seelct **Create database** button.
+14. Scroll to the bottom and select **Create database** button.
 On the main AWS RDS dashboard, you should see your newly created database.
 It will take some time to be initialized and created.

 *Connecting the DB with pgAdmin:*
 1. Navigate to the **Services** drop down tab and select **RDS**.